Best Medicare Advantage Plans in Kentucky (2026)

 Best Kentucky HMO Medicare Advantage Providers

 Kentucky seniors can choose from nine HMO Medicare Advantage plans across three providers, with seven charging $0 monthly premiums.
 Maximum out-of-pocket costs range from $2,875 to $8,850, averaging $5,109 annually.
-The average star rating sits at 3.56, and four plans earn 4 stars or higher.
+The average star rating is 3.56, and four plans earn 4 stars or higher.
 All plans include enhanced Part D drug coverage.

 • Cigna HealthCare provides two HMO plans with 3.0-star ratings, both charging $0 monthly premiums and averaging $5,825 out-of-pocket limits.